 Parametrix helps our clients deliver some of their most significant projects.
 Whether it’s improving our region’s infrastructure, restoring natural habitat, or designing a vision for the future, people depend on us for innovative ideas — engineering, planning, and environmental solutions that make a positive, lasting difference.

-From offices throughout the western United States, we provide multidisciplinary services in transportation, environmental planning and compliance, water resources, and community building.
+From offices throughout the western United States, we provide multidisciplinary services in transportation, environmental planning and compliance, water, and community building.
 As a 100-percent employee-owned firm, our people have a vested interest in strong performance and exceptional client service.
 Individually and as a team, we are committed to providing high quality, cost-effective solutions that enable our clients to make informed decisions.

 Parametrix was founded in 1969 by Waite Dalrymple and George Capestany as Delta Engineering.
 Originally focused on the wastewater business, the firm grew quickly and diversified into six very different business divisions.
 In 1974, two of the divisions, Delta Engineering and Seattle Marine Laboratories were restructured as Parametrix.
 With strength in both engineering and science, Parametrix became known as the premier firm for solid waste and city engineering in Washington.
 Continued steady growth led to expansion into Oregon in 1989 with the opening of our Portland office which specialized in solid waste and environmental remediation to start.
-One of the office’s first projects was the St. Johns Landfill closure.

 In the early 1990s, the owners began considering transition options, and determined that becoming an ESOP would allow the company’s culture to remain intact and provide a secure future for the employees and their families.
 Parametrix was established as an ESOP in 1992, and through regular sales of the owners’ stock to the ESOP trust, became 100 percent employee owned in 1999.
 Parametrix embraced employee ownership and in 2001 was named the “Employee-owned Company of the Year” by the National ESOP Association.